Apocryphal Hebrew Angel Names

 Apocryphal Hebrew angel names are Hebrew-style angel names whose strongest roles come from texts outside the core Hebrew Bible, especially sources such as 1 Enoch and 2 Esdras.
 These names matter because later angelology depends on them, but that influence does not make every apocryphal name equally canonical across traditions.

 This article sits in the Hebrew origin collection as the apocrypha and source-study lane.
-It helps the reader separate Hebrew Bible material, deuterocanonical tradition, Enochic developments, and later reception instead of flattening them into one angel list.
+It helps readers separate Hebrew Bible material, deuterocanonical tradition, Enochic developments, and later reception instead of flattening them into one angel list.

 The central rule is simple: influential is not the same as universally canonical.
 That rule lets readers study Uriel, Azazel, Watcher traditions, and later archangel lists without losing source confidence.